London Drugs Closes Stores in Western Canada Due To 'Cybersecurity Incident'

 The sign at the downtown Vancouver store said it was shut until further notice but pharmacists were standing by for urgent needs.

-It included a number to call for assistance, and the chain said in its statement that pharmacists were still available, but when The Canadian Press rang the automated system, the line abruptly disconnected.
+It included a number to call for assistance, and the chain said in its statement that pharmacists were still available, but when The Canadian Press rang the automated system Monday morning, the line abruptly disconnected.

+The retailer later issued an update saying its phone lines were temporarily down too, “as a necessary part of its internal investigation.”

+Until they were restored, customers in urgent need of medicine should go to their local store in person, it said, and staff would be available to assist them.

 The retailer has offered no timeline for when its stores may reopen.